daw-kins/airbnb-clone-project/README.md

 ### DevOps Engineer
 Manages the deployment pipeline, infrastructure, and automation tools.
 Ensures continuous integration and delivery (CI/CD) is in place.

+## Technology Stack

+- **Django**: A high-level Python web framework used to build robust and scalable backend APIs.
+It supports rapid development and clean, pragmatic design, making it ideal for RESTful services.

+- **MySQL**: A widely-used open-source relational database management system used for storing, retrieving, and managing structured application data.

+- **Docker**: A containerization platform that allows the application and its services to run in isolated environments, ensuring consistency across different development and production setups.

+- **GitHub Actions**: A CI/CD tool integrated with GitHub used to automate workflows such as testing, building, and deploying the backend application.
+It helps maintain code quality and streamline the release process.

+- **CI/CD (Continuous Integration/Continuous Deployment)**: A development practice integrated using tools like GitHub Actions to automatically build, test, and deploy code, ensuring frequent and reliable software delivery.

+- **Security Best Practices**: Backend development incorporates security considerations such as authentication, data validation, encryption, and protection against common web vulnerabilities (e.g., SQL injection, XSS).

+- **Database Design**: Proper schema design and normalization are applied to ensure efficient data storage, retrieval, and relationships between entities.